Is there a connection between hair washing and hair loss?

 How often should you wash your hair?

-This is an age-old question and one that is difficult to answer given how different each person's hair is.
 But, there are a few guidelines you might want to follow when it comes to your specific hair type and how often to wash it.

 Fine hair

-It's worth noting that hair density differs from hair type: Someone can have fine hair, but a whole lot of it.
+It's worth noting that hair density differs from hair type: someone can have fine hair, but a whole lot of it.
 And conversely, another person can have naturally thick hair, but a sparse amount.

-Fine hair is often straight or slightly wavy, and oil build-up can be more noticeable (either visually or the feel on their scalp) with fine hair.
-While it can be tempting to wash fine hair more often to stop the greasy feeling, it's important to not overdo it.
+Fine hair is often straight or slightly wavy, and oil build-up can be more noticeable (either visually or the feel on their scalp) with fine hair [8].

 As dermatologist Lynne Goldberg told Business Insider, "It's paradoxical, but people who wash their hair a lot to get rid of oil are drying out their scalp, and producing more oil."
 [9]